-Augustus John (1878-1961), Tete Farouche (literally 'Wild Head' or Portrait of the Artist), c.
+Gwen John (1876-1939), Self-Portrait, 1902, 44.8 x 34.9 cm, Tate Augustus John (1878-1961), Tete Farouche (literally 'Wild Head' or Portrait of the Artist), c.
 1900, etching on paper, 28.40 x 22.50 cm, Scottish National Gallery of Modern Art

-- In these self-portraits Gwen appears quiet and self-contained and Augustus intense and out-going but let us look at their early life more closely. - Gwen, Augustus and their two siblings were Welsh.
-Their mother Augusta (1848-1884) was often ill and died when Gwen was eight which is when they moved to Tenby.
-Their father Edwin (1847-1938) was a solicitor and cold and distant although not uncaring.
-Gwen did not go to his funeral as she lived a quiet life in France although he used to write to her frequently. - Augustus attended a private school in Tenby.
+- In these self-portraits Gwen appears quiet and self-contained and Augustus intense and out-going but we will find their work can be interpreted very differently. - Gwen, Augustus and their two siblings were Welsh and Gwen and Augustus regarded themselves as foreigners when they went to London.
+When they were young, their mother Augusta (1848-1884) was often ill and died when Gwen was eight which is when they moved to Tenby.
+Their father Edwin (1847-1938) was a solicitor and cold and distant although not completely uncaring.
+Gwen did not go to his funeral as she lived a quiet life in France although he used to write to her frequently. - (CLICK) Augustus attended a private school in Tenby.
 He was mischievous and it was at school that a teacher hit him so hard round the head the he remained partially deaf all his life.
 Later he briefly attended Tenby School of Art and then went on the the Slade when he was 17 (in 1894).
 He was an immediate hit because of his drawing skills.
-Gwen eventually got permission from her father and went to the Slade later the same year when she was 19. - There was then a strange event.
-In his early days at the Slade, Augustus 'appeared a neat, timid, unremarkable personality', but after injuring his head diving into the sea when he returned to Tenby in 1897 he became a dramatically changed figure, described by Wyndham Lewis as 'a great man of action into whose hands the fairies had placed a paintbrush instead of a sword'.

-- He had red hair and grew a red beard and became the very image of the unpredictable bohemian artist.
+Gwen eventually got permission from her father and went to the Slade later the same year when she was 19.

+- There was then a strange event.
+In his early days at the Slade, Augustus 'appeared a neat, timid, unremarkable personality', but he returned to Tenby in 1897 during a vacation and dived into shallow water seriously injuring his head.
+He went through a long convalescence and when he returned to the Slade he was a dramatically changed figure, described by Wyndham Lewis as 'a great man of action into whose hands the fairies had placed a paintbrush instead of a sword'. - He had red hair and grew a red beard and became the very image of the unpredictable bohemian artist.
 His work, too, changed dramatically: previously it had been described by his tutor Henry Tonks as 'methodical', but it became lively and spontaneous, especially in his brilliant drawings-his draughtsmanship was already legendary by the time he left the Slade. - By the time he was twenty-five, Augustus had become the most famous British artist of the day.
-His talent as an artist was compared with that of Michelangelo, Gauguin and Matisse and he became legendary for his bohemian lifestyle and celebrity circle of friends.
-But, since his death, his reputation has declined. - Augustus wrote an interesting analysis, "Gwen and I were not opposites, but much the same really, but we took a different attitude.
-I am rarely 'exuberant'.
-She was always so; latterly in a tragic way.
-She wasn't chaste or subdued, but amorous and proud.
-She didn't steal through life, but preserved a haughty independence which some people mistook for humility.
-Her passions for both men and women were outrageous and irrational.
-She was never 'unnoticed' by those who had access to her." - He would peer obsessively at her pictures and when the critics ignored her work at one exhibition he wrote, "To me the little pictures are almost painfully charged with feeling, even as their neighbours are empty of it.
-Gwen's pictures are simply staggering."
-By contrast Gwen was largely ignored by the critics until about 1926.
-Augustus once said "Fifty years after my death [2011] I shall be remembered as Gwen John's brother.".
-He was right, she is now regarded as one of the most important British artists of the 20th century and he has been largely forgotten to the extent that the retrospective at the Tate in 2004 felt that it had to reclaim Augustus's reputation. - Commentators often emphasise their differences and describe Gwen as a recluse who had an affair with Rodin and painted quiet interiors with solitary women and Augustus as a wild bohemian, a society portrait painter who is rumoured to have fathered over 100 children through his numerous affairs. - This is correct as far as it goes but the reality was far more complex ...
+His talent as an artist was compared with that of Michelangelo, Gauguin and Matisse and he became legendary for his bohemian lifestyle and celebrity circle of friends. - But for him it counted for nothing compared to his sisters art.
+He would visit exhibitions of her work and stare obsessively at her pictures and when the critics ignored her work he wrote, "To me the little pictures are almost painfully charged with feeling, even as their neighbours are empty of it.
+Gwen's pictures are simply staggering." - How could he have felt, being lauded as a great artist while believing his sister was by far the greater artist?
+He once said "Fifty years after my death [2011] I shall be remembered as Gwen John's brother."
+He was right, she is now regarded as one of the most important British artists of the 20th century and he had been forgotten although in the last ten years his work has been re-evaluated.

+• Augustus is described as a wild bohemian, a society portrait painter who is rumoured to have fathered over 100 children through his numerous affairs.
+This is correct as far as it goes but the reality was far more complex ...